ecssiah/libgdx-and-jruby/README.md

     batch.draw(@frame, @pos.x - @width / 2, @pos.y - @height / 2, @width, @height)

 The setupBody method may seem complicated, but it is just a lot of the same thing over and over.
 This is where the capsule-like box2d body is setup for the player.
 It can easily be changed to setup a body for any entity in the game.
 As a matter of fact, I created the method by swapping a couple things in my setupEntity class for my game.
 I don't think there is much more that needs to be explained in Player.rb with regards to working with Ruby.
 There are plenty of libgdx references if a particular method doesn't make sense.
 The one thing to notice is that the foot sensor is given the number 0 as userData.
 This will be used to check if it is the player's foot hitting the ground instead of their torso or head.
+You don't want to be considered standing on the ground if only your head is touching the ground.

      @body.createFixture(sensorFixture).setUserData(0)

-Finally, take a look at the slightly simpler "switch" statement that is in the keyDown method.
+Finally, take a look at the slightly more simple "switch" statement that is in the keyDown method.
 In Ruby it is called "case".
 The number of contacts is used here again to make sure the player can't move or jump in the air.

 Player.rb keyDown: